Diffusioosmosis of electrolyte solutions in uniformly charged channels: Global diffusio-osmotic flow

 The calculations of $\mathcal{Q}$ and $\mathcal{J}$ opened us a direct route to the determination of the concentration $c_m$ distribution along the channel.
 The local $c_m$ can be determined from Eq.~\eqref{cx}, which reduces to Eq.~\eqref{eq:c_lin2} when $\mathcal{Q} = 0$.
-Figure \ref{fig:c} includes theoretical curves calculated for NaCl.
+Figure~\ref{fig:c} includes theoretical curves calculated for NaCl.
 The calculations are made using several $\ell_{GC}$ from $\pm 1$ to $\pm 20$ nm and $c_1 = 10^2$, but the results are shown only for $\ell_{GC} = -1$ and $5$ nm since they constrain all other curves obtained.
 The concentration distributions are generally convex, that is the deviations from Eq.~\eqref{eq:c_lin2}, if any, are always in the direction of larger $c_m$, and note that they increase on reducing $|\ell_{GC}|$.

 For $\ell_{GC} \geq 3$ nm the concentration curves practically merge into a straight line given by \eqref{eq:c_lin2}.
 An explanation can be obtained if we invoke Eq.~\eqref{cx}.
 By differentiating it twice in respect to $x$ we find that it is proportional to $\mathcal{Q}^2 [1 - \mathcal{J}/(\mathrm{Pe} \mathcal{Q})]$.
 Thus with positive $\mathcal{J}/\mathcal{Q}$ the function $c_m (x)$ is convex, if $\mathcal{Q} \neq 0$, and zero curvature is expected when the flow rate approaches to zero.
 The curves in Fig.~\ref{fig:c} correspond to different values of $\mathcal{Q}$ and $\mathcal{J}$.
 On the upper curve, $\mathcal{Q}\simeq -11.0$ and $\mathcal{J}\simeq -321.2$, but for the lower one $\mathcal{Q}\simeq 0.0$ and $\mathcal{J}\simeq -94.5$.
-So, in the former case, the flow rate is large and negative, so is $\partial_{xx} c_m$.
+So, in the former case, the flow rate is large and negative, so is $\partial_{xx} c _m$.
 In the latter case $\partial_{xx} c_m \simeq 0$ in virtue of nearly zero $\mathcal{Q}$.
 Note that since the Gouy-Chapman length has immense variability depending on wall material and surface modification, and since $\beta$ for some specific electrolyte can, in principle, take any value from -1 to 1, the global picture becomes rather rich.
 Here we make no attempt to investigate all possible scenarios for profiles of $c_m$, which deserves a separate publication.
 Instead, we simply intended to illustrate how to interpret the shape of the concentration curves using NaCl as an example.